Wine tasting in Porto: where, when and how

 group friends toast port wine

-Me and my friends having a wine tasting at Graham’s, one of these days
+Me and my friends having a wine tasting at Graham’s

 fado calem wine lodge porto

-• If you want to visit a really unique Port wine lodge, then I recommend you to book a guided tour and wine tasting at Cockburn’s because you will have the very rare opportunity of seeing their coopers’ team repairing the wine barrels.
-It is also the largest (and hence most impressive) working cellar in the city.
+• If you want to visit a really unique Port wine lodge, then I recommend you to book a guided tour and wine tasting at Cockburn’s because you will have the rare opportunity to see their coopers repairing the wine barrels.
+It is also the largest (and most impressive) working cellar in the city.

 wine barrels cockburns port wine lodges porto